phenosense-ciat/Module-image/NDVI-Raspberry/Station/Readme.md

+# Overview
+In this folder is all scripts to work the calculate of the NDVI from a station mobile.
+We can download this files and completed repository with the command `git clone` from a Raspberry Pi.
+The file `my_SFTP.py` is in the folder named SFTP, one is goes out of this folder, why?
+Because it is file that is generic in any Raspberry Pi, it has a different function to calculate one index.
+Its function is comunicate two device.
+Therefore that script is in other folder of the repository.
+In the other hand, the file `on_reboot.sh` has to be create manually (in the section 3 explains how do it).
+Finally, to remember read this README completly before of begin any installation, any edition of code, each script in this folder has comments explaining its function.

 # 1. Order of execution of scripts.

-First initialize the script `runCamEventos.py`, inside of it calls to `cam.py`, after calls to `ndviEstacionDemo.py` and finally calls to `SFTP.py`.
+First initialize the script `runCamEventos.py`, inside of it calls to `cam.py`, after calls to `ndviEstacionDemo.py` and finally calls to `my_SFTP.py`.

 # 2. Brief description of each script.
 Here a brief description of each file in the station, each script has its respect comments where explain in details each line of code.